RubenLopSol/Deploying-Python-Flask-Application-on-AWS-Cloud-using-Terraform-Provisioners/README.md

 ## Overview

-This project automates the deployment of a Python Flask application on AWS EC2 instances using Terraform Provisioners.
+This project automates the deployment of a Docker container of a Python Flask application on AWS EC2 instances using Terraform Provisioners.
 It creates a streamlined and consistent deployment pipeline, leveraging AWS infrastructure components such as VPCs, subnets, security groups, and EC2 instances.

 ## Project Features